 ITSAN is a Member in Good Standing of the Coalition of Skin Diseases

 Representatives from the Coalition of Skin Diseases at American Academy of Dermatology Association Legislative Conference, Washington D.C., September 2015.
 ITSAN leadership pictured: President JoAnne Van Dyke – second row, far right.
-Executive Director Kathryn Z. Tullos, second row, 5th from the left.
+Secretary Kathryn Z. Tullos, second row, 5th from the left.

 All of ITSAN’s Executive Board have either suffered from Topical Steroid Withdrawal themselves or cared for a loved one who has.